offminded/agent-guides/claude-commands/page.md

 # Page - Session History Dump with Citations and Memory Management

-Like OS paging for processes, this command saves the entire conversation state to disk with full citations.
+Like OS paging for processes, this command saves the entire conversation state to disk by extracting it from Claude Code's local storage (~/.claude/projects/).
 After running this command, you can use `/compact` to free up Claude's context memory.

 ## Usage